 How long can you stay on your parents' policy?

 You can see the full list of Australian health funds and how they define dependants in our family health insurance article.

 If you've got to get your own cover, don't just get what your parents had

 In most cases, your health needs won't be the as your parents, so why would you get the same policy?
 A 2017 survey conducted by finder.com.au found that 28% of people took out cover with the same fund as their parents, which when you think about it doesn't make sense.

 Actually take the time to sit down and work out what you want out of a policy.
 Hospital cover might not make sense to you at this stage of your life and that's fine.
 But, maybe you want cover for going to the dentist or visiting the optometrist.
 It's all about finding the value.

 What should you be looking for in a policy if you’re young?

-It’s important for all Australians to choose a private health insurance policy suitable for their current stage of life.
 If you’re young and healthy with no major medical concerns, you need to choose a policy that provides cover for the services you may need but excludes those that you don’t.